bowtie-ltsa/manual-image-match/README.md

 The input to the project is a set of `image folders`; each image folder is thought to represent the captures (images) for a single day.

 The goal of the project is to make `decisions` about every relevant `pair of images`.
 We eliminate `image pairs` from the same folder (from the same day), preferring to assume that recaptures do not take place within a single day (single folder).
 (Changing this rule would be a very minor code change.
-Using the rule reduces the work by about 10%.)
+Using the rule reduces the volunteers' workload by about 10%.)

 The `decision` to make for each image pair is binary: do the two images "match" or not.
 For a capture-recapture study, this question is more precisely phrased as "Is the same animal pictured in each of the two images?".
 Tweaking this project to make it a fuzzy decision, or a multi-valued decision, rather than a binary one, would be a small code change.